Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### Broker Authentication Parameters

-Broker authentication is configured through parameters with the `authentication` prefix.
+Broker authentication is configured through parameters with the prefix `authentication`.

 ##### `authentication.enable`